GuildEducationInc/devops-doc-internship-learning-plan/09-Helm.md

     # Install bitnami redis chart and name the release 'redis'
     helm install bitnami/redis --generate-name
     ```
-    This will install the basic Redis chart from the stable repository with a random name
+    This will install the basic Redis chart from the bitnami repository with a random name
 2. List releases: `helm list -A`
     1. What name does your release have?
     2. What is the `STATUS`